-We believe the health and well-being of our employees and passengers is our
+The health, well-being, and safety of our employees and passengers is our greatest responsibility.

-The decks: For your safety and security, passengers are not permitted on the vessel's vehicle decks during the crossing, as they can be slippery at times.
+Do not enter the vehicle decks: For your safety and security, passengers are not permitted on the vessel's vehicle decks during the crossing.

 Fire and smoke detectors: Fire and smoke detectors are located throughout our vessels.

-Canada Shipping Act: Marine Atlantic complies with the Canada Shipping Act.
-In accordance with the Act, recreational vehicles carrying propane must have cylinder valves fully closed before boarding the ship.
-Passengers must declare all propane and gasoline products they are carrying and will be issued a tag.
-This tag must be affixed to any of their tanks once it has been shut off.
-No gas appliances may be operated while onboard.
+Declaration of propane and gasoline: Marine Atlantic complies with the Canada Shipping Act.
+In accordance with the Act, vehicles carrying propane must have cylinder valves fully closed before boarding the ship.
+Passengers must declare all propane and gasoline products they’re carrying and any propane tank will be issued a tag.
+One tag must be affixed per propane tank once it has been shut off.
+No gas appliances may be operated while on board.